Conty03/DE2_FM_Radio/README.md

   <img src="images/DE2_FMradio_flowchart_v2.drawio.png" alt="Software flowchart" style= "margin-top:40px;">
 </p>

+### Init function
+Init function initializes the Si4703 FM module.
+Main goal of initialization is to establish TWI communication between module and microcontroller and to set the module to standby mode (Power-up sequence).
+This function also sets default settings which are not intended to change during the program run: Mute Disable: ON, Mono: ON, RDS Enable: ON, De-emphasis: ON (50us), Band Select: 00 (87,5 - 105 MHz), Channel Spacing: 01 (100 kHz), Volume: 1111 (max), RSSI Seek Treshold: 0x19 (25 from <0;127>), Seek SNR Threshold: 0x04 (4 from <0;7>), Seek FM Impulse Detection Threshold: 0x08 (8 from <0;15>).

+### Mono function
+Si4703 has 2 pins dedicated for an audio output (L + R) too enable both Mono and Stereo audio modes.
+Since stereo mode requires system of 2 speakers we force Si4703 to output only mono (both pins then output the same signal).

+#### Power configuration 02h

 ### Seek function
 Searches (seeks) radio station according to the strength of RSSI (Received Signal Strenght Indicator).
 In other words if Seek function finds a station which fulfils a lower limit of the RSSI, the station is tuned.
 Seek function is devided into SI4703_SeekUp() and SI4703_SeekDown() function.
 We can adjust seeking by setting appropriate register.